renatofdds/aidermacs/README.md

     - The Architect model handles high-level reasoning and solution design
     - The Editor model executes the actual code changes
 - When Architect mode is disabled, only `aidermacs-default-model` is used
-- You can configure both models independently or let them default to `aidermacs-default-model`
+- You can configure specific models or let them automatically use the default model

-*Note: The architect and editor models only inherit from `aidermacs-default-model` when first initialized.
-Changing `aidermacs-default-model` later will not update the other models.
-For consistent behavior, set each model explicitly.*
+Models will reflect changes to `aidermacs-default-model` unless they've been explicitly set to a different value.

 *Note: These configurations will be overwritten by the existence of an `.aider.conf.yml` file (see [details](#Overwrite-Configuration-with-Configuration-File)).*